You Wash... I'll Dry

 You Wash...
-I'll Dry is the debut and only studio album from English group Everyday People.
+I'll Dry is the only studio album from English funk group Everyday People.
 Produced by Stewart Levine, it was released in 1990 by SBK Records.

 Background

 Everyday People were formed in 1990 by vocalist Desi Campbell, bassist Shaun Ward and guitarist Lloyd Richards.
 Having signed to the newly established record label SBK, the band flew out to Bearsville, New York to record their debut album with Stewart Levine as producer.
-In a 1990 interview, Ward said: "It was the same studio in which the Isley brothers cut all their big records, which made it quite special for us."
+In a 1990 interview, Ward said: "It was the same studio in which the Isley Brothers cut all their big records, which made it quite special for us."
 All songs on the album were original songs written by the group, although "Second Nature" featured a co-writing credit to Ward's brother Michael Ward as well.
 You Wash...
 I'll Dry was released in 1990 by SBK.
 It was not a commercial success, except in Germany, where the album peaked at No. 26.
 During the year, the band toured Europe extensively, however the minor success caused the band to dissolve.

 The album spawned five singles.
 The first was "Headline News" gained some minor interest, reaching No. 99 in the UK, No. 83 in the Netherlands and No. 53 in Germany.
 "I Guess It Doesn't Matter" followed as the second single and was the band's most successful release.
 The song peaked at No. 93 in the UK, No. 24 in Switzerland and No. 34 in Germany.
 "This Kind of Woman" failed to make any national impact.
 The fourth single "Second Nature" managed to peak at No. 54 in Germany.
 "Place in the Sun", the final single, failed to chart.

 Speaking of working with Levine, Campbell said: "We'd had enough experience with producers and would really have preferred to do it ourselves.
 But Stewart didn't want to change a thing.
 He told us at the beginning that all he wanted to do was enhance what we already had, and that's exactly how it turned out.
 After listening to some other guy, who said he hoped we didn't mind if he changed the odd chorus here and there it was great relief!"
 Ward added: "The biggest relief for us was the relaxation Stewart engendered in the studio.
 In England you get the feeling of fear: Look guys were spending £1000 a day here, so lets get it done.
 Stewart wasn't like that at all.
 As long as we got something down on tape by the end of the day, he was happy.
 It never felt like work at any time."